 What’s the point of setting up 5 VAT codes when 3 of them charge 0%?

 If you’re focused on calculating the VAT you need to remit to HMRC (or claim back from them), it can feel like there is very little purpose in recording all the 0% VAT codes.
 However, when you submit your VAT100 return, HMRC requires you to report information about your sales and purchases that will depend upon you having recorded this level of detail.

 Businesses that make Exempt supplies are also required to make adjustments to the Input VAT that they claim on purchases, either by precisely identifying the purchases that contributed to their Exempt supplies and not reclaiming VAT on those purchases, or by pro-rating their recovery of input VAT relative to the proportion of their supplies that were non-exempt, i.e. subject to VAT (whether Standard, Reduced or Zero rated).

 VAT set up for sales and purchases to and from other EU countries

 If your VAT registered business makes sales to businesses in other EU states without charging VAT, or purchases from other EU states without VAT applied, then you will need to be able to identify those transactions when preparing your VAT return.

-Add the following additional sales taxes in Wave:
+Add the following recoverable sales taxes in Wave:

 |Tax Name||Abbreviation*||VAT Rate|